aioz-ai/CDL/README.md

 If you use this code as part of any published research, we'd really appreciate it if you could cite the following paper:

 ```
-@inproceedings{do2023addressing,
+@inproceedings{do2024reducing,
-  title={Addressing Non-IID Problem in Federated Autonomous Driving with Contrastive Divergence Loss},
+  title={Reducing Non-IID Effects in Federated Autonomous Driving with Contrastive Divergence Loss},
-  author={Do, Tuong and Nguyen, Binh X and Tjiputra, Hien Nguyen1 Erman and Tran, Quang D and Nguyen, Anh},
+  author={Do, Tuong and Nguyen, Binh X and Tran, Quang D and Nguyen, Hien and Tjiputra, Erman and Chiu, Te-Chuan and Nguyen, Anh},
-  booktitle={ICRA},
-  year={2024}
+  booktitle={2024 IEEE International Conference on Robotics and Automation (ICRA)},
+  pages={2190--2196},
+  year={2024},
+  organization={IEEE}
 }
 ```